DIPSAS/SwarmManagement/README.md

         - Or create/remove all secrets with the `--all` attribute:
             - -> SwarmManagement -secret -create --all
             - -> SwarmManagement -secret -remove --all
+    - Create or Remove a single volume:
+        - -> SwarmManagement -volume -create `<volume_name>`
+        - -> SwarmManagement -volume -remove `<volume_name>`
+        - Or create/remove all volumes with the `--all` attribute:
+            - -> SwarmManagement -volume -create --all
+            - -> SwarmManagement -volume -remove --all
     - SwarmManagement uses the `swarm-management.yml` file by default to configure the swarm.
         - Specify a single or multiple *.yml files to use for configuring the swarm using the `-f` attribute:
             - -> SwarmManagement -start -f swarm-stacks.yml -f swarm-networks.yml